rstudio/keras3/docs/dev/reference/callback_orbax_checkpoint.md

 - initial_value_threshold:

-  Initial best value for `monitor`.
+  Floating-point initial best value for `monitor`, used with `save_best_only`.

 - max_to_keep:

   Maximum number of recent checkpoints to retain.
 Use `NULL` to retain all checkpoints.
+Defaults to 1.

 - save_on_background:

   Whether to save asynchronously in the background.
+Defaults to `TRUE`.

 - save_weights_only: